nikic/PHP-Parser/README.md

 Known Issues
 ============

- * Parsing of expressions of type `a::$b[c]()` (I.e. the method name is specifed by an array) currently does not work (causes 1 parse fail in test against Symfony).
+ * Parsing expressions of type `a::$b[c]()` (I.e. the method name is specifed by an array) currently does not work (causes 1 parse fail in test against Symfony Beta 3).
- * When pretty printing strings and InlineHTML those are indented like any other code, thus causing extra whitespace to be inserted (causes 23 compare fails in test against Symfony).
+ * When pretty printing strings and InlineHTML those are indented like any other code, thus causing extra whitespace to be inserted (causes 23 compare fails in test against Symfony Beta 3).